pudly/schmopera-hugo/content/articles/prodigal-son.md

 related_companies = []
 related_people = []
 short_description = "The attention to detail in the characterizations extended to everyone else afterwards, as well.
-Matthew DiBattista brought a certain hesitancy to the Younger Son that made him endearing, even when he sang more confidently." slug = "prodigal-son" title = "Prodigal Son" youtube_url = ""
+Matthew DiBattista brought a certain hesitancy to the Younger Son that made him endearing, even when he sang more confidently." slug = "show-stealers-in-enigma-chamber-operas-prodigal-son" title = "Show stealers in Enigma Chamber Opera's Prodigal Son" youtube_url = ""

 +++